NextronSystems/asgard-manual/usage/setup.rst

    :target: ../_images/setup_esx4.png
    :alt: New Virtual Machine - ESX

 Please make sure to select a suitable v-switch or physical interface that reflects the IP address scheme you are planning to use for the new ASGARD.
+Only use one Hard Disk for the installation.

 Navigate through the installer
 ------------------------------

 The installation Process is started by clicking on ASGARD Graphical install.
 The installer then loads the additional components from the ISO and lets you select location and language.

 .. figure:: ../images/setup_iso_installer.png
    :target: ../_images/setup_iso_installer.png